 [3rd slot in H8]

 ROS is an open souce Robot Operating System that runs under Ubuntu.
 ROS was developed to provide a framework that can manage the complexity of robot software development for research and industry.
 ROS provides drivers, functionalities and infrastructure for the operation of robotics.
 Also, ROS includes numerous visualization and 3D simulation tools.
 ROS is currently being used for robotics by: University of Pennsylvania, University of Waterloo, University of Toronto and many other universities.
 In this lecture, the ROS framework is presented to highlight its main capabilities.
 The simulation and visualization tools of ROS are presented with multiple examples and applications.
-For further information about ROS, access the official wiki at http://www.ros.org/wiki/.
+For further information about ROS, access the official wiki at https://www.ros.org/wiki/.

 This talk has been covered by local media.